 DESIGNATION is a 24-week program specializing in the fields of UX and UI design with the primary goal to turn you into a hireable candidate for innovative and tech-focused companies.
-DESIGNATION is made up of mandatory evening class sessions and a full-time immersion environment.
-Throughout the 12 weeks in the DESIGNATION labs, students are treated to guest speakers, sponsored workshops, and lab sessions.
-While there is no formal grading, students are asked to create portfolio deliverables and to post about design process.
-While applicants aren't required to have experience in design, top applicants will have some technical experience and should be prepared to work a minimum of 60 hours per week during the 12 weeks of the in-person phase.
-DESIGNATION is looking for highly motivated individuals who demonstrate maturity, persistency in problem-solving, and show a genuine interest in design.
-On the last day of the course, students participate in Portfolio Night, where they will showcase their work to DESIGNATION's Hiring Partners who are looking for candidates.
+DESIGNATION offers a hybrid of both online education and in-person immersion in Chicago.
+Throughout the 24 weeks of the program, students are treated to guest speakers, sponsored workshops, and lab sessions.
+While there is no formal grading, students are asked to create portfolio deliverables and to actively document their design process for the purpose of finding a job after graduation.
+No prior experience is required, though top applicants should be prepared to work a minimum of 60 hours per week during the 12 weeks of the in-person phase.
+DESIGNATION is looking for highly motivated individuals who demonstrate maturity, persistence in problem-solving and show a genuine interest in design.

 Recent DESIGNATION News